Test-Time Tuned Language Models Enable End-to-end De Novo Molecular Structure Generation from MS/MS Spectra: Impact statement

 \subsection{Datasets}

 We use three different datasets of positive mode MS/MS spectra relying on H$^+$ and Na$^+$ adducts.
-Simulated MS/MS spectra are obtained from~\cite{alberts_unraveling_2024}, which sums up to a total of 3,971,930 simulations combining CFM-ID 4.0 \cite{wang_cfm-id_2021} with collision energy equal to $10\ eV$, $20\ eV$ and $40\ eV$, ICEBERG \cite{goldman_generating_2024} and SCARF \cite{goldman_prefix-tree_2023}.
-An example of spectra obtained with such techniques is shown at the bottom of Figure \ref{fig:example-spectra1}.
-As for the experimental spectra, we used NPLIB1, which is derived from GNPS~\cite{wang_sharing_2016} and firstly introduced in \cite{duhrkop_systematic_2021}, and MassSpecGym~\cite{bushuiev_massspecgym_2024}, which already provides a fixed train, validation and test split to benchmark against.
-These datasets contain respectively 19687 and 231104 spectra. \\ When looking at the spectra obtained for a specific molecule, the simulated ones significantly differ from the ones obtained through experiments, as it can be seen in Figure \ref{fig:example-spectra1}, which underscores the challenge of bridging the gap between simulated and experimental spectra during model training and adaptation.
+Simulated MS/MS spectra are obtained from~\cite{alberts_unraveling_2024}, which sums up to a total of 3 971 930 simulations combining CFM-ID 4.0 \cite{wang_cfm-id_2021} with collision energy equal to $10\ eV$, $20\ eV$ and $40\ eV$, ICEBERG \cite{goldman_generating_2024}, and SCARF \cite{goldman_prefix-tree_2023}.
+An example of the spectra obtained with these techniques is shown in Figure \ref{fig:example-spectra1}.
+As for the experimental spectra, we used NPLIB1, which is derived from GNPS~\cite{wang_sharing_2016} and was first introduced in \cite{duhrkop_systematic_2021}, and MassSpecGym~\cite{bushuiev_massspecgym_2024}, which already provides a fixed train, validation and test split to benchmark against.
+These datasets contain respectively 19 687 and 231 104 spectra. \\ However, to allow a fair comparison with results from other methods, we also evaluated different versions of the same datasets.
+More specifically, the pre-processing applied in \citet{bohde_diffms_2025} is performed, consisting in an adduct-based and element-based filtering operation.
+Only spectra containing H$^+$ adducts, and molecules containing only carbon, oxygen, nitrogen, hydrogen, phosphorus, sulfur, chlorine and fluorine are retained.
+We call these versions of the datasets {MassSpecGym-DiffMS}, with 227 341 spectra, and {NPLIB1-DiffMS} with 7 947 spectra.
+More details can be found in Appendix \ref{sec:appendix-data}.\\ When looking at the spectra obtained for a specific molecule, the simulated ones significantly differ from the ones obtained through experiments, as can be seen in Figure \ref{fig:example-spectra1}, which underscores the challenge of bridging the gap between simulated and experimental spectra during model training and adaptation.